MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 ## Cost management

 Managing and optimizing the cost of cloud services, like Power BI, is an important activity.
-Here are several activities you may want to consider:
+Here are several activities you may want to consider.

 - Analyze who is using—and, more to the point, not using—their allocated Power BI licenses and make necessary adjustments.
 Power BI usage is analyzed using the [activity log](/power-bi/admin/service-admin-auditing).
 - Analyze the cost effectiveness of [Premium capacity](/power-bi/enterprise/service-premium-what-is) or [Premium Per User](/power-bi/enterprise/service-premium-per-user-faq#using-premium-per-user--ppu-).
 In addition to the [additional features](/power-bi/enterprise/service-premium-per-user-faq#using-premium-per-user--ppu-), perform a cost/benefit analysis to determine whether Premium licensing is more cost-effective when there are a large number of consumers.
-Note that unlimited content distribution is only available with Premium capacity, not PPU licensing.
+Unlimited content distribution is only available with Premium capacity, not PPU licensing.
 - Carefully [monitor and manage Premium capacity](/power-bi/enterprise/service-premium-gen2-metrics-app).
 Understanding usage patterns over time will allow you to predict when to purchase [more capacity](/power-bi/enterprise/service-premium-what-is#capacity-nodes).
 For example, you may choose to scale up a single capacity from a P1 to P2, or scale out from one P1 capacity to two P1 capacities.
 - If there are occasional spikes in the level of usage, use of [autoscale](/power-bi/enterprise/service-premium-auto-scale) with [Power BI Premium Gen 2](/power-bi/enterprise/service-premium-concepts) is recommended to ensure the user experience isn't interrupted.
 Autoscale will scale up capacity resources for 24 hours, then scale them back down to normal levels (if sustained activity isn't present).
 Manage autoscale cost by constraining the maximum number of v-cores, and/or with spending limits set in Azure (because autoscale is supported by the Azure Power BI Embedded service).
 Due to the pricing model, autoscale is best suited to handle occasional unplanned increases in usage.
 - For Azure data sources, co-locate them in the same region as your Power BI tenant whenever possible.
 It will avoid incurring [Azure egress charges](https://azure.microsoft.com/pricing/details/bandwidth/).
 Data egress charges are minimal, but at scale can add up to be considerable unplanned costs.